Article Type: Release Notes Audience: All Users Module: Platform Releases

 These changes start during role configuration.
 The Role form has a new tab for Attached Policy Groups, which allows administrators to define the permissions to grant to users who have the role assigned and active.

-The policy groups attached to roles are the same groups that were previously attached directly to users.
+Note: The policy groups attached to roles are the same groups that were previously attached directly to users.
 This allows for a quick and easy migration to the new role system.

 Once a role has been configured, assigning that role to users operates the same was as before, with the addition of a "Default" flag that lets administrators specify which role should be active by default when a user signs in to Fuuz.